Inductance: Inductive reactance

-Calculating inductance
+Calculating self inductance

 In the most general case, inductance can be calculated from Maxwell's equations.
 Many important cases can be solved using simplifications.
 Where high frequency currents are considered, with skin effect, the surface current densities and magnetic field may be obtained by solving the Laplace equation.
 Where the conductors are thin wires, self-inductance still depends on the wire radius and the distribution of the current in the wire.
 This current distribution is approximately constant (on the surface or in the volume of the wire) for a wire radius much smaller than other length scales.

-Inductance of a straight single wire
+Straight single wire

-As a practical matter, longer wires have more inductance, and thicker wires have less, analogous to their electrical resistance (although the relationships aren't linear, and are different in kind from the relationships that length and diameter bear to resistance).
+As a practical matter, longer wires have more inductance, and thicker wires have less, analogous to their electrical resistance (although the relationships are not linear, and are different in kind from the relationships that length and diameter bear to resistance).

-Separating the wire from the other parts of the circuit introduces some unavoidable error in any formulas’ results.
+Separating the wire from the other parts of the circuit introduces some unavoidable error in any formulas' results.
 These inductances are often referred to as “partial inductances”, in part to encourage consideration of the other contributions to whole-circuit inductance which are omitted.